 Therapy is a safe space for you to work through your distress and gain freedom from your past.
 Using a collaborative mind-body approach, I will work with you to discover your individual path towards healing and trauma resolution.

 Trauma is the result of living through terrifying or life-threatening events, which leave us feeling overwhelmed and powerless.
 It is normal to feel afraid when we experience something traumatic.
-Our bodies have a natural “fight-or-flight” response that activates when we are in danger and helps keep us safe.
-When these reactions continue beyond the life-threatening event, they can lead to difficulty with a number of areas of daily functioning.
+Our bodies have a natural “fight-flight-or-freeze” response that activates when we are in danger and helps keep us safe.
+But our nervous systems can become dysregulated and “stuck” in survival mode, which can lead to difficulty with daily functioning.

 How Can Therapy Help?

 Trauma therapy is not just about retelling your trauma story.

 Our bodies remember and hold trauma.
 It is stored in our implicit memories, also known as body memories, This means that words alone are not enough to reach the depth of the trauma’s impact.
 Talk therapy alone is often not enough to treat the nervous system dysregulation that is so common in people who have struggled with traumatic and stressful life experiences.

 Trauma affects our minds and our bodies.

 Stuck trauma is not caused by the traumatic event itself, but by the nervous system’s inability to process and release the activation caused by it.
 In order to experience lasting relief from symptoms, it is important to access the body and release the painful memories and experiences that are held there.
 This allows the nervous system to return to a balanced and regulated state.
 Once our nervous systems are able to self-regulate, as they are designed to do, we are more resilient and capable of making changes to our thoughts, feelings, beliefs, and behaviors.